soulaway/cv/README.md

 I prefer agile prctices and commitment by all means.
 Have successfully throw in the codegen tool (Swagger) onto one of my project, that decrease development time cost over 30%.

-Having experience in mentoring and scrum mastering of the distributed multilingual agile team (Egypt, Georgia, US, India), I'l be happy to act as 40/20/40% developer/architect/scrum-master

-**Java development experience:**
+Having experience in mentoring and scrum mastering of the distributed multilingual agile team (Egypt, Georgia, US, India) **Java development experience:**

 Java Archetect in Crossover, remote work.